cornell-ece4750/ece4750-sec04-proc/docs/index.md

 Verilator documentation](https://verilator.org/guide/latest/install.html)
 provides instructions on how it can be installed on all platforms, including a Windows version.
-However, to further simplify things, we recommend Windows users set up a virtual machine or the WSL following
+However, to further simplify things, we recommend Windows users set up a virtual machine, or the WSL following
 [this guide](https://learn.microsoft.com/en-us/windows/wsl/install).
 That way, we can assume that everyone in this class has a Unix-like setup with mostly the same commands (e.g. an underlying Linux distro or macOS.)

+For a performance boost, we first recommend installing `Ccache`, a compiler cache that will prevent redundant compilations of unchanged code, and `mold (sold)`, a fast
+linker:

+    % sudo apt-get install ccache mold # If on Linux with APT
+    % brew install ccache mold # If on macOS with Homebrew

+Verilator and all its dependencies can then be installed as follows:

+    % sudo apt-get install verilator # Assuming Ubuntu
+    % brew install verilator

+Lastly,

 TinyRV2 Processor Walk-Through
 --------------------------------------------------------------------------